-BaZi, “八 Ba” means eight and “子 Zi” means character.
-The eight Chinese characters are derived from the Xia/ HSIA farming calendar which represent the year, month, day, hour and indicates beside of the season’s transition the planetary cycles at given time.
+|八字 BāZì: The eight characters. “八 Ba” means eight, and “子 Zi” means character.
+The eight Chinese characters are derived from a lunisolar calendar, which is known as “夏历 XiàLì Summer/Solar Calendar, the 万年历 WànNiánLì Ten Thousand Year Calendar, or "Farming Calendar,” which indicates the season’s transition time and planetary cycles at a given time.